DP Training

 All assessment decisions at DP Training will:

-a. be academically defensible and take into account the students’ ability to meet the learning
+1. be academically defensible and take into account the students’ ability to meet the learning outcomes or competencies inherent in the qualification;

-b. be evidence-based, equitable and transparent;
+2. be evidence-based, equitable and transparent;

-c. be applied consistently and fairly with decisions subject to appeal and review;
+3. be applied consistently and fairly with decisions subject to appeal and review;

-learning is relevant and current and has a relationship to the learning outcomes or
+4. recognise learning regardless of how, when and where it was acquired, provided that the learning is relevant and current and has a relationship to the learning outcomes or competencies of the qualification;

-f. be formally documented (including reasons for not giving credit, where applicable).
+6. be formally documented (including reasons for not giving credit, where applicable).

 Validation of Assessment

-Validation is a review of assessment judgements made by your RTO and is generally conducted
+Validation is a review of assessment judgements made by your RTO and is generally conducted after assessment is complete.
+The process will be undertaken in a systematic way and following the validation schedule.

 RPL Assessments